microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

      'list_all_logons_by_host']

-In notebooks/IPython you can also use tab completion to get to the right function.
+In notebooks/IPython and some code editors you can use tab completion or "intellisense" to get to the right pivot function.

 Shortcut pivot functions
 ~~~~~~~~~~~~~~~~~~~~~~~~